 Kolmogorov-Smirnov Test in R Programming

-The Kolmogorov-Smirnov Test is a type of non-parametric test of the equality of discontinuous and continuous of a 1D probability distribution that is used to compare the sample with the reference probability test (known as one-sample K-S Test) or among two samples (known as two-sample K-S test).
-A K-S Test quantifies a distance between the cumulative distribution function of the given reference distribution and the empirical distributions of given two samples, or between the empirical distribution of given two samples.
-In a one-sample K-S test, the distribution that is considered under a null hypothesis can be purely discrete or continuous or mixed.
+The Kolmogorov-Smirnov Test is a type of non-parametric test of the equality of discontinuous and continuous a 1D probability distribution that is used to compare the sample with the reference probability test (known as one-sample K-S Test) or among two samples (known as two-sample K-S test).
+A K-S Test quantifies the distance between the cumulative distribution function of the given reference distribution and the empirical distributions of given two samples, or between the empirical distribution of given two samples.
+In a one-sample K-S test, the distribution that is considered under a null hypothesis can be purely discrete or continuous, or mixed.
 In the two-sample K-S test, the distribution considered under the null hypothesis is generally continuous distribution but it is unrestricted otherwise.
-The Kolmogorov-Smirnov test can be done very easily in R Programming.
+The Kolmogorov-Smirnov test can be done very easily in R Programming Language.

 Kolmogorov-Smirnov Test Formula